MicrosoftDocs/SupportArticles-docs/support/iis/default-maximum-stack-size-thread.md

 ms.prod-support-area-path: Site Behavior and Performance ms.reviewer: mlaing
 ---
-# By default, the maximum stack size of a thread that is created in a native IIS process is 256 KB
+# The default maximum stack size of threads created in a native IIS process is 256 KB

 This article introduces the default maximum stack size of a thread that is created by a native Microsoft Internet Information Services (IIS) process.